TeteviW/binary-workshop/warmups/retDocSolution.md

 3. we man the functions to see what they do and potential vulnerability

 4. we found are targeted memory addesss

+5. we found the buffer offeset using gdb-gef

+6. Starting writing the program

+7.